egladman/rafi/README.md

 > RetroArch for Immutables

-A dumb retroarch/libretro source-based installer written in Bash.
-Ideal for immutable linux distributions, and single board computers.
+A minimalistic source-based package manager written in Bash.
+Ideal for immutable linux distributions, and single board computers alike.

-- Does not require elevated privileges
+- Does not require elevated privileges.
-- External commands are used sparingly; builtins are used whenever possible.
+- External commands are used sparingly; builtins are used when possible.
+- Respects the Freedesktop specification.

 ## Initalize